 4) To advance and encourage research and scholarly endeavors within the University with any funds accruing to the University from patents.

 5) To recognize the equity of outside sponsors in the endeavors of the University by granting appropriate limited rights to the sponsors, consistent with the University's basic objectives outlined above.

-B. THE UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY LICENSING AND INTELLECTUAL PROPERTY
+B. THE UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY TRANSFER

-The Dean for Research is responsible for the implementation of the Patent Policy under general oversight of the Board.
-The Office of Technology Licensing and Intellectual Property, reporting to the Dean for Research, is responsible for the University's Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the Princeton University community.
+The Dean for Research is responsible for the implementation of the Patent Policy under general oversight of the University Research Board.
+The Office of Technology Licensing, reporting to the Dean for Research, is responsible for the University's Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the Princeton University community.

 C. RELATIONSHIP BETWEEN THE UNIVERSITY AND FACULTY, EMPLOYEES, AND STUDENTS

 All Faculty members, employees, and students, in consideration of their membership in the academic community and upon the approval of this policy by the Trustees and the Faculty of Princeton University, agree to handle inventions and patents resulting therefrom as follows:

 1) The University shall own all rights in any discovery or invention resulting from research carried on by any Faculty member, employee, or student

 a) in which all or part of the cost thereof is paid from University funds or from funds administered by the University, or

 b) which is made as a direct result of University duties, or